 Review the agreement for your rights upon death or incapacity, and determine if you would be able to transfer your account or the data stored in your account.
 Some providers, including Google and Facebook, now offer options to manage aspects of your account or transfer data stored in your account after death.

-According to a 2016 Gallup survey on estate planning, only 44 percent of the U.S. population has a will “that describes how they would like their money and estate handled after death.”
+Only 44 percent of the U.S. population has a will “that describes how they would like their money and estate handled after death.1”

 Speak with your estate-planning attorney about relevant laws regarding access after your death.
 Your attorney can update your estate plan to authorize access to your digital property and specify your plans for your digital property.